cruzgodar/wilson/README.md

 	- `animate`: a boolean for whether to animate the transitions to and from fullscreen.
 Defaults to `true`.
 	- `crossfade`: a boolean for whether to always crossfade the transitions to and from fullscreen.
 Defaults to `false`.
 	- `closeWithEscape`: a boolean for whether to close fullscreen when the escape key is pressed.
 Defaults to `true`.
+	- `restoreScroll`: a boolean for whether to restore the scroll position when exiting fullscreen.
+If there are multiple Wilson instanced exiting fullscreen at once, only one should have this property set to `true`.
+Defaults to `true`.
 	- `onSwitch: (isFullscreen: boolean) => void`: a function that is called after the canvas enters or exits fullscreen mode and is included in the page transition.
 	- `beforeSwitch: async (isFullscreen: boolean) => void`: a function that is called before the canvas enters or exits fullscreen mode and is not included in the page transition.
 It is awaited before the page transition begins.
 A typical use for this is to briefly pause a canvas animating every frame before entering fullscreen — Safari often produces a glitchy transition if animations are not paused.
 	- `useFullscreenButton`: a boolean for whether to use a button to enter and exit fullscreen.
 Defaults to `false`.